Paris with touring bikes? Oh là là!

 Sneaking out the discreet parking access of another love motel.

 We had both brought along one pair of good fitting Lycra bike shorts from SF, as well as a long sleeved Jersey that served Cheryl hiking, and outer shorts that have served me for workouts and hiking in our travels.
 But that’s it for touring gear, as we didn’t want to lug a bunch off extra items for 4 months, just for a week of touring.
-So we bought gloves (can always use another pair) a few water bottles, and I picked up a new touring jersey with back pockets (a must touring IMO).
+So we bought gloves (can always use another pair) a few water bottles, and I picked up a new touring jersey with back pockets (a ‘must’ for touring IMO).

 A bit of construction along the way, but always accommodated.